ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>and here is sccsvrunityv3.
-I succeeded in developping a couple of lines of code to miniaturize voxels and make voxel destroyable without using the collision and raycast system of unity.
-And after having developped and created myself those assets (minus those that i referenced) for my brother Patrick's birthday, i wanted to increase the performance of this project series and once i would have understood and developped the whole of it in the editor of my choice unity3d, it was then going to be possible to use my earned knowledge for finally breaking voxels through the shader in my solution SCCoreSystems here  <a href="https://github.com/ninekorn/SCCoreSystems-rerelease">ninekorn/SCCoreSystems-rerelease (github.com)</a> but i didn't approach that issue yet in SCCoreSystems.
-I am still not using the shader in this portefolio sccsvrunity at least not for the moment because i use the cpu for the calculations instead of the gpu (shader).
+<p>sccsvrunity-v3.
+I succeeded in developping a couple of lines of code to miniaturize voxels and make voxels destroyable without using the collision and raycast system of unity.
+And after having developped and creating myself those assets (minus those that i referenced) for my brother Patrick's birthday, i wanted to increase the performance of this project series and once i would have understood and developped the whole of it in the editor of my choice unity3d (doing a migration/copy of the same thing in the ab3d.dxengine and monogame remains one of my goals), it was then going to be possible to use my earned knowledge for finally breaking voxels through the shader in my solution SCCoreSystems here  <a href="https://github.com/ninekorn/SCCoreSystems-rerelease">ninekorn/SCCoreSystems-rerelease (github.com)</a> but i didn't approach that issue yet in SCCoreSystems.
+I am still not using the shader for instancing and breaking voxels in this portefolio sccsvrunity at least not for the moment because i use the cpu for the calculations instead of the gpu (shader) and because i am barely started with instancing in unity.
 I developped these portefolio drafts starting end of april 2021 until June 2021 in my coding challenge but the planet generation/creation itself, i succeeded in 2017 and all of this in the goal of better understanding how voxels are working to upgrade my solution SCCoreSystems.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":675,"sizeSlug":"large","linkDestination":"none"} -->